pavels/spektrum/README.md

 Download the latest test build from [here](https://www.dropbox.com/s/g6bm7akhvo6bs46/spektrum-SVmod-v0.11.zip?dl=0).
 -------
 Please report bugs/comments before our pull request.
+The rtlsdr.dll and rtlpower.dll included (in the lib folder) are from previous version.
+Latest versions (also included but renamed to ****.dll-latest) where giving us a grey screen (not working).
+YMMV.

 Goals :
 -------
 To make an excellent utility easy to use.